Skip To Main Content

 Dr. Deborah Hoffman, Associate Superintendent of Elementary Schools

-She received her PhD in Educational Leadership and Policy Analysis and a master's degree in educational administration, both from the University of Wisconsin Madison.
+She received her PhD in Educational Leadership and Policy Analysis and a master's degree in educational administration, both from the University of Wisconsin-Madison.
 She holds another master’s degree in curriculum and instruction, and a bachelor’s degree in philosophy, both from the University of Illinois, Champaign-Urbana.
 The focus of her research and practice has been, and continues to be, social justice leadership within K-12 public education.

 Her honors and awards include being featured in a documentary for the Dalai Lama on Mindfulness in Work in 2016; the Distinguished Service Award for Madison Metropolitan School District in 2011; the Milken Educator Award in 2000; the U.S. Department of Education Comprehensive School Reform Promising Site, 2000; as well as the U.S. Department of Education Comprehensive School Reform Grant, 1998.